Pilates strategies for foot drop

 I would have the person do this exercise with the band around the ankle at the talus in order to facilitate glide as the person moves and articulate the foot with the carriage movement.
 This exercise is probably not appropriate for people who have drop foot because of spinal complications.
 For other clients I would often start them with the Makarlu on the front foot, and slowly reduce the height of the Makarlu dome positioning to encourage better glide and a gradual release of the calf muscles.
 You can see this concept in the squat series video.

 // Graded ankle raises, to help with the release of the calf muscles which when restricted limited dorsi flexion in the ankle.

 // Core Align Hoof

 Work on glute strength and ankle stability

 Makarlu, is an Australian designed and made product that ships all over the world.
 The product is ideal for rehabilitation and fitness goals.
-The development of this product was initially inspired to help people with neurological conditions, and was specifically developed as we trialled the various prototypes in our studios and clinics over the last few years.
-It is used in a variety of settings from physiotherapy clinic, pilates , yoga and dance studios to martial arts dojos.
+The development of this product was initially inspired to help people with neurological conditions and was specifically developed as we trialed the various prototypes in our studios and clinics over the last few years.
+It is used in a variety of settings from physiotherapy clinics, pilates, yoga, and dance studios to martial arts dojos.

 To order your Makarlu